IAMconsortium/nomenclature/doc/source/user_guide/codelist.rst

 variable is encouraged.

 In principle, *any* number of additional arbitrary named attributes are allowed.
-However, with the exception of special region-processing specific attributes (see :ref:`region_aggregation_attributes`), they will not have any effect on the functionality of nomenclature.
+There are several attributes that affect the region-processing by the nomenclature package (see :ref:`region_aggregation_attributes`).

 .. _region_aggregation_attributes: